lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 The recipient peer MUST silently ignore elements of the CBOR sequence APP_PROF_SEQ that are malformed or do not conform with the intended format.

-# Canonical Representation of an EDHOC Application Profile # {#sec-app-profile-cbor}
+# EDHOC\_Application\_Profile # {#sec-app-profile-cbor}

 This section defines the EDHOC_Application_Profile object, which can be used as a canonical representation of EDHOC application profiles for their description, distribution, and storage.

 An EDHOC_Application_Profile object is encoded as a CBOR map {{RFC8949}}.
-Each element of the CBOR map is an element of the CBOR-encoded EDHOC_Information object specified in {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}, and thus uses the corresponding CBOR abbreviations from the 'CBOR label' column of the "EDHOC Information" registry defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.
+Elements of the EDHOC_Application_Profile object can also be elements of the CBOR-encoded EDHOC_Information object specified in {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}.
+In particular, they use the same CBOR abbreviations from the 'CBOR label' column of the "EDHOC Information" registry defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

+By construction, an EDHOC_Application_Profile object conveys information that pertains to the execution of EDHOC.
+This includes, e.g., information about transporting and processing EDHOC messages during an EDHOC session.
+An EDHOC_Application_Profile object does not convey information that does not play a role in completing an EDHOC execution.
+For instance, this includes the size of outputs of the EDHOC_Exporter interface (see {{Section 4.2.1 of RFC9528}}), or properties and features of protocols other than EDHOC itself that build on the results from an EDHOC session (e.g., the version of the application protocol subsequently used).

 The CBOR map encoding an EDHOC_Application_Profile object MUST include the element "app_prof" defined in this document.
-The value of the element "app_prof" is the unique identifier of the EDHOC application profile described by the EDHOC_Application_Profile object, taken from the 'Profile ID' column of the "EDHOC Application Profiles" registry defined in this document, and encoded as a CBOR integer.
+The value of the element "app_prof" is the unique identifier of the EDHOC application profile described by the EDHOC_Application_Profile object.
+The identifier is taken from the 'Profile ID' column of the "EDHOC Application Profiles" registry defined in this document and encoded as a CBOR integer.

-The CBOR map MUST include the following elements defined for the EDHOC_Information object: "methods" and "cred_types".
+In addition to "app_prof", the CBOR map MUST include the elements "methods" and "cred_types".

-The CBOR map MUST NOT include the following elements defined for the EDHOC_Information object: "session_id", "uri_path", "initiator", and "responder".
+The CBOR map MUST NOT include the following elements: "session_id", "uri_path", "initiator", and "responder".
 A consumer MUST ignore those elements if they are included in the EDHOC_Application_Profile object.

-The CBOR map MAY include other elements defined for the EDHOC_Information object.
+The CBOR map MAY include other elements.

 Furthermore, consistent with {{Sections 8 and A.1 of RFC9528}} and with {{Section 5.4 of RFC8613}}, the following applies: